 The difference between a physical gutter liner and a liquid gutter liner is that the physical liner is essentially a gutter within a gutter, whereas the liquid liner is something that is permanently bonded to the surface.

-We believe our liquid gutter liner is often the best option for resealing industrial and commercial gutters, but there are some circumstances where it may be more desirable to install a physical gutter liner instead.
+A liquid gutter liner is often the best option for resealing industrial and commercial gutters, but there are some circumstances where it may be more desirable to install a physical gutter liner instead.

 Physical gutter liners are usually made from a plastic based material that is made to measure for each installation and then rolled out in-situ.